tobini/TruffleMATE/Documentation/Experiments.md

 The command for running all the experiments always includes the -G option.
 This runs TruffleMate in interpreted mode.
 We strongly recommend to run the experiments with just in time compilation enabled.
 To do so, TruffleMate requires the installation of the [Graal compiler](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index-2301583.html).
 We suggest to download the last binaries from the official oracle site and then configure TruffleMate's [executable script](https://github.com/charig/TruffleMATE/blob/papers/JSS2016/som) so that it points to the right binary.
 Then just remove the -G option from every command.

-The number of iterations each benchmark is run is customizable.
-Nota that the benchmarks just output the time it takes to the machine to run them.
+Benchmarks are run by a harness.
+The harness takes three parameters: benchmark name, number of iterations, and problem size.
+The benchmark name corresponds to a class or file of a benchmark.
+The number of iterations defines how often a benchmark should be executed.
+The problem size can be used to influence how long a benchmark takes.
+Note that the benchmarks just output the time it takes for the machine to run them.
 However, each benchmark verifies the result (see the method *verifyResult*) and throws an error in case the results is different from the expected one.
+Note also that some benchmarks rely on magic numbers to verify their results.

 Inmmutability
 -------------